Self-test loss functions for learning weak-form operators and gradient flows: Conclusion

 \section{Conclusion}

-Discrete and noisy data present substantial challenges in learning differential operators in PDEs and gradient flow systems.
+Discrete, noisy data pose substantial challenges for learning differential operators in PDEs and gradient flow systems.
 A standard approach is to construct loss functions based on weak-form equations, which avoids the large errors inherent in approximating high-order derivatives.
 However, this introduces the challenge of selecting suitable test functions.

 This paper introduced a novel framework for constructing loss functions, called self-test loss functions.
 This method is designed for weak-form operators in PDEs and gradient flow systems.
 It applies to operators that depend linearly on the (function-valued) parameter to be estimated.
 By leveraging parameter—and data-dependent test functions, our approach automates the construction of loss functions and addresses the issue of test function selection.